Most Painful Mental Illness: Borderline Personality Disorder

 Knowing what to do cannot be easy if someone close to you has BPD.
 People with the condition can be hard to deal with.
 The intensity of their emotions can be exhausting.

 Remind them of their positive qualities.
-Try and avoid issues or circumstances that may trigger negative reactions.
-Don’t be judgemental and always be calm and patient with the person.
+Try to avoid issues or circumstances that may trigger negative reactions.
+Don’t be judgmental and always be calm and patient with the person.

 Set Clear Boundaries and Expectations